dramamine/hexasigns/README.md

 ## Updated Guide 2023

+You can run this off way less hardware.
+Record the data to an SD card and play it off a Teensy 4.1:

 - Record output via Lightjams (4 universes; starting universe is 1)
 - Output saved to hexasigns-4u-aligned-10-patterns.mp4
 - Convert to `output.bin` via `video2sdcard.py`